- About the College

 Applicants who designate The Ohio State University on the electronic VMCAS application are required to complete a supplemental application.
-The supplemental application will become available in September and is due by 1:00 PM EDT on Friday, November 1st, 2013.
-There are no essay questions on the supplemental application and an applicant should be able to complete the application in a half an hour or less.
+You will not receive the supplemental application email until your VMCAS application has been completed and transcripts are verified.
+There are no essay questions on the supplemental application and an applicant should be able to complete the application in about a half-hour.
 There is a non-refundable application fee of $60 to be paid electronically, upon submission of the application.
-Please click for Supplemental Application FAQs.

 Please Note: We strongly encourage you to provide your Social Security Number on the supplemental application if you anticipate receiving a loan, scholarship or grant.
 The Office of Student Financial Aid uses the Social Security Number to verify your attendance if you are a loan, scholarship or grant recipient.

 The Application fee is paid only by those applicants who complete the Supplemental Application.
 This fee is in addition to the VMCAS application fee.

 - Domestic Applicants: $60

 The Ohio State University College of Veterinary Medicine no longer accepts checks or money orders for payment of the application fee.
 All applicants that complete the Supplemental Application will be required to pay online at the time you submit.

 Any checks or money orders mailed to the Office of Professional Admissions or The Office of Student Affairs will be returned to you.